akuklev/akuklev.github.io/prototypes.md

 a lax prototype.
 Mutatis mutandis, lax categories turn out to be virtual equipments.

-# Universes as categories

-As we have seen above, not only inductive shapes have the notion of extensions; universes do as well.
-It is not hard to see that it also applies to universes of type families, universes of fibered types, and universes of fibered type families.
-In fact, universes of fibered types or type families will also exhibit selectors iff they are fibered over self-fibered types.
-Here we will show that it also applies to universes of models for any given algebraic theory, including infinitary algebraic theories with dependent sorts and their generalized form as long their sort algebras are stratified.

-In fact, in all of these cases, the categories `𝒱` also carry a natural weak model structure and are equipped with proarrows (“multivalued morphisms”) `sᵈ t` for each `s t : 𝒱`.

 # Displayed algebraic structures

 The other nice thing is that since we have defined categories as models for an inductive type,